kevin-chalmers/set10108/labs/lab02/README.md

 };
 ```

-Notice that we provide the object with its own `mutex`.
-This is to protect access to our value.
-We then use a `lock_guard` to control access to the increment method.
-This goes in our cpp file (`guarded.cpp`):
+We provide the object with its own `mutex`.
+This is to protect access to our value, and is how both C# and Java naturally protect objects.
+We use a `lock_guard` to control the increment method.
+This goes in our C++ file (`guarded.cpp`):

 ```cpp
 #include "guarded.h"